radwankakar/infrastructure/docs/how-we-work/support-process.md

 ## Reporting an Issue

 1. When an issue occurs, there needs to be some minimal assessment as to the impact and urgency of the issue.
 The reporter also needs to assess whether there was any possibility of PII exposure and if there's a possibility of the issue being security related.
-2. Once the issue is detected, it needs to be reported to the hosting team by:
-   1. Raising an issue in GitHub - https://github.com/OHS-Hosting-Infrastructure/infrastructure/issues/new/choose
-   2. Use Bug Report template and fill out all requested information
-   3. If the issue's Urgency is Severe or High, also send an email to headstart-hosting@truss.works
+Using these definitions and your assessment, determine the Priority.
+1. If it's a P0 or a P1 with possibility of PII exposure:
+   1. Send an email to the hosting team's on-call email: on-call@eclkc.info with the following information:
+   *  Application affected (ECLKC, HS CC, iPD, any mobile apps, EEC)
+   *  One line summary of issue
+   *  How to reproduce
+   *  When did it start
+   *  Additional details including any impact on PII
+1. Create a Bug ticket in [JIRA](https://ocio-jira.acf.hhs.gov/secure/CreateIssue!default.jspa) using [template below](#bug-template)
-3. The reporter should receive a response within 2 hours during core business hours (12PM - 5PM ET) for non-PII issues.
+1. The reporter should receive a response within 2 hours during core business hours (12PM - 5PM ET) for non-PII issues.
 Outside of these hours, response times will depend on the Priority of the issue.

 ## Support Response Workflow
+(for Hosting team)

 ### Roles
 * Reporter - the person that reported issue